 These are great numbers!
 Do you think that most performance marketers know about this?

 Some do.
 It guess it depends on the industry and brand.
-Fashion performance marketers are starting to recognize the effects, and we’ll discuss this further later.
+Fashion performance marketers are starting to recognise the effects, and we’ll discuss this further later.
 Many brands are beginning to comprehend the impact of this.

 Do you see any common mistakes that brands make when dealing with this issue?